lear-ner97/Transformer-LSTM-DAF/README.md

 # Short-term Energy Load Forecasting in a Data-Scarce Domain using Adversarial Domain Adaptation
-Official PyTorch implementation of the paper:
+Official PyTorch implementation of our paper:
 **"One-day-ahead electricity load forecasting of non-residential buildings using a modified Transformer-BiLSTM adversarial domain adaptation forecaster"**, published at **[International Journal of Dynamics and Control , 2025]**

 ## step-by-step guideline to reproduce the results